 Centre de la Francophonie de UBC

-Every year at UBC, more than 6000 students take a wide variety of courses taught in French by the Faculties of Arts and Education, and by Continuing Studies.
+Every year at UBC, more than 6000 students take a wide variety of courses taught in French by the Faculties of Arts and Education, and by Extended Learning.
 The Centre de la Francophonie de UBC seeks to pursue its mandate through this diversified academic population.

 The goal of the Centre de la Francophonie de UBC in the community – that is, the community of UBC students and alumni, as well as the general public – is to offer high-quality learning opportunities in French, centered around the programs which currently exist at UBC.
 In addition, the Centre de la Francophonie de UBC welcomes Francophones and students for informal gatherings and discussions in French, at the Irving K. Barber Learning Centre on the UBC campus and at UBC Robson Square in downtown Vancouver.